portableant/museologi.st/projects/creativeeconomy.md

 ## Outputs

-The fellows created a wide array of outputs during their short 6 month stay in the Fitzwilliam Museum.
+The fellows created a wide array of outputs during their short 6-month stay in the Fitzwilliam Museum.
 These included:

-* A [website to showcase the project](https://creative-economy.fitzmuseum.cam.ac.uk) and the fellows' work (this was [built in Jekyll](https://github.com/FitzwilliamMuseum/ahrc-creative-economy-fellows) and they were taught basic RSE skills)
+* A [website to showcase the project](https://creative-economy.fitzmuseum.cam.ac.uk) and the fellows' work (this was [built in Jekyll,](https://github.com/FitzwilliamMuseum/ahrc-creative-economy-fellows) and they were taught basic RSE skills)
 * [3D models of objects](https://sketchfab.com/fitzwilliammuseum/collections/ahrc-ceef3d-97cb70135c1c4cc482c83b14849271c5) in the collection
 * Several Collections for Museum in a Box
   * [Travelling Objects Part 1](https://heart.museuminabox.org/view_collection/379)